Wisconsin Bankers Foundation

 The Empowering Educators for Financial Education Excellence project at Eastbrook Academy in Milwaukee was awarded $2,500 in 2024.
 The grant will support professional development and resources for educators who lead the school’s Learn & Earn program.
 The Learn & Earn program equips students with skills in budgeting, saving, investing, and managing credit while providing hands-on skills through running an on-campus café/store.

-The statewide middle and high school Stock Market Game was awarded $5,000 in 2024.
-Over a ten-week Stock Market Game competition period, students work in teams of one to five players, managing a pretend $100,000 investment account and making stock trades based on their own research.
+The statewide middle and high school Stock Market Game was awarded $5,000, marking WBF’s third year of support.
+Over a ten-week competition period, students work in teams of one to five players, managing a mock $100,000 investment account and making stock trades based on their own research.
 Along the way, they learn key economic concepts such as supply and demand, scarcity, and opportunity cost.
-This is the second year WBF has supported the Stock Market Game.